nielsdehaan1977/Fintech_Module12/Credit_Risk_Analysis_Report.md

 ## Overview of the Analysis

 ### Purpose of the analysis.
 Credit risk poses a classification problem that’s inherently imbalanced.
 This is because healthy loans easily outnumber risky loans.
 Analysis uses various techniques to train and evaluate models with imbalanced classes.
-Analysis uses a dataset of historical lending activity from a peer-to-peer lending services company to build a model that can identify the creditworthiness of borrowers.
+This analysis uses a dataset of historical lending activity from a peer-to-peer lending services company to build a model that can identify the creditworthiness of borrowers.

 ### Data
 1. The dataset contains a large amount of loan data, in which the column 'loan_status' has a value of either 0 or 1.
 A value of 0 in the “loan_status” column means that the loan is healthy.
 A value of 1 means that the loan has a high risk of defaulting.